fcigdsl/national_art_fcig/README.markdown

+This application prototype is an extension of BART that adds an FCIG compatible 'Alerts and Reminders' framework.

-BART is an ART application written in Ruby on Rails and is intended as a web front end for OpenMRS for supporting Malawi's ART system.
+BART is an ART application written in Ruby on Rails and is intended as a web front end for OpenMRS for supporting Malawi's National ART system.

 OpenMRS® is a community-developed, open-source, enterprise electronic medical record system framework.
 We've come together to specifically respond to those